Jahan Jaaeyega Hamen Paaeyega: Synopsis

-Karan (Govinda) loves Anju (Sakshi Sivanand), but when she gets murdered, Karan becomes the main accused and lands up in prison.
+Karan (Govinda) loves Anju (Sakshi Sivanand), but when she gets murdered, Karan becomes the main accused and ends up in prison.
 Innocent, he breaks out of jail to find out the truth.
-He meets two young boys, Tito and Toni (Vinay Anand and Krishna Abhishek), who realize that Karan is a convict-on-the-run and there is a huge prize on his head.
+He meets two young boys, Tito and Toni (Vinay Anand and Krishna Abhishek), who realize that Karan is a convict on the run and there is a huge prize on his head.
 Karan offers to help them get the money but wants them to help him trace Anju's murderers first.
 With their help, Karan learns that a group of people was involved in Anju's murder.
 He starts eliminating them one by one.